serverlessinc/integration-test-cn/README.md

 > Coding mirror: https://sftest11.coding.net/public/integration-test-cn/integration-test-cn/git/files (auto synced every day)

-> Runs on coding CI: https://sftest11.coding.net/p/integration-test-cn/ci/job
+> Run on coding CI: https://sftest11.coding.net/p/integration-test-cn/ci/job

 ## About

-- Integration tests are stored in the `test` folder.
+- Integration tests are stored in the `test` folder
-- This repo will be synced to coding.net every day.
+- This repo will be synced to coding.net every day
+- Tests on coding CI will be triggered after platform-cn is deployed
 - The Jenkinsfile is used for CI on coding.net

 ## Usage